 Homer, Seward (Resurrection Bay), and Turnagain Arm, just a short drive from downtown Anchorage are great spots too.

 The summer months are generally the best time for this activity, with the possibility of seeing everything from humpback and gray whales to orcas, beluga, and blue whales.

 If you’re in the Far North region, bowheads and fin whales are more likely to be seen.

 Most sightings of narwhals (the unicorns of the sea) are east of b, although they’ve been recorded in the Bering seas as far south as the Alaska Peninsula.

 Behaviors like lunge feeding, tail slapping, and occasional breaching can all be witnesses, and if you’re lucky, you might see humpback whales taking part in a complicated, highly synchronized activity referred to as bubble-net feeding.

 See the Bears

-Katmai National Park and Preserve boasts the world’s highest concentration of bears as one of the most famous places to watch them.
-In the summer, they scoop up salmon right out of the river, somethings snatching them with their teeth mid-air.
+Katmai National Park and Preserve boast the world’s highest concentration of bears as one of the most famous places to watch them.
+In the summer, they scoop up salmon right out of the river, some things snatching them with their teeth mid-air.